aliadnani/todo-ci/README.md

 # todo-ci

-Check your code TODOs (and fail your ci/cd if they're overdue)
+Check for TODOs in code with deadlines

-## Quickstart
+## Quick Start

 Write your todos in the format: `@todo(YYYY-MM-DD): A description of a todo...`